puranbthapa/AutoCast-FM-Radio-Automation-System/README.md

 **Note:** This utility requires administrative access and should only be used by authorized personnel.

-### License Renewal

-When your license is approaching expiration:

-1. Contact Mr. Puran Bahadur Thapa at Eastlink Cloud Pvt.
-Ltd.
-2. Provide your system's hardware information (available in license.json)
-3. After payment, you'll receive an updated license file
-4. Run the vendor setup utility to verify the new license

-> **IMPORTANT:** Do not attempt to modify vendor information or license settings manually.
-Doing so will disable the software.
-For any license or support needs, contact Mr. Puran Bahadur Thapa at Eastlink Cloud Pvt.
-Ltd. using the contact information provided above.

 ---

 © 2025 Eastlink Cloud Pvt.
 Ltd. All rights reserved.
-Developed by Mr. Puran Bahadur Thapa.